CTEC3905-2022/module-handbook/readme.md

 **Please note:** teaching staff contact outside timetabled hours is strictly via email.
 Please contact module leader for module enquiries.

+## Learning outcomes

+By the end of this module, through completion of asynchronous materials and lab exercises, you will be able to:

+1. Use GIT and GitHub for version control and code storage
+2. Demonstrate critical understanding of Information Architecture, user interface design, usability principles and semantic markup
+3. Demonstrate detailed understanding of all three current front-end web technologies, their use and context
+4. Create a fully standards-compliant, responsive and accessible website or web-technology-based application

+In addition, best practice in general software development (e.g. regular version control of the final project code, consistent code indentation, consistent file and folder naming, etc.) will be encouraged throughout the module.
+These will also be part of the marking criteria for the final project.

+## Blackboard resources

+Blackboard is a crucial part of this module, these are the main sections:

+- **Announcements:** Weekly communication and important additional reminders
+- **Staff contacts:** module leader and teaching staff
+- **Module handbook:** this document, including module calendar
+- **Resource list:** the official resource list for the module
+- **Software:** links to download and install Atom, Google Chrome and Git
+- **Learning materials:** primary learning resources, including:
+  - Pre-recorded videos released each week
+  - links to slides
+  - recommended books, articles and tutorials
+- **Online lab material:** Lab exercises released each week, in advance
+- **Online classroom**: links for attending online sessions
+- **Assignment:** assignment brief, marking scheme and submission link

+## Github

+We have created a [CTEC3905 github organisation](https://github.com/ctec3905-2020-21) for the code examples and slides.
+Please become familiar with this as it is also used for assignment submission (see below).

 ## Module structure